sunglyoungKim/Magma/README.md

 ## :fire: News
 * **[2025.02.18]**  Our Flagship Project Magma at MSR is released on [arXiv](https://www.arxiv.org/pdf/2502.13130)!

+## :bookmark_tabs: Todos
+We will be releasing all the following contents:
+- [ ] Demo code
+- [ ] Model checkpoint
+- [ ] Comprehensive user guide
+- [ ] Pretraining and downstream finetuning code
+- [ ] Pretraining data and downstream finetuning data
+- [ ] Evaluation code

 ## What is Magma?

 <div align="center">